 I love Chinese Food!
 I mean really love it!
 I crave it some days like it was the air I breath!
 Well…my husband would say I am being a little dramatic when I take it that far but this should give you guys a good idea of the depth of my love, right?

 Though I could eat it almost every day the take out versions have always made me feel so extremely tired and sluggish right after I eat it.
 That is what has inspired me lately to find healthier ways to create some low carb, sugar-free versions that work well with my eating plan.

-To start I cut up some boneless pork loin chops into about 1-inch pieces but it doesn’t have to be an exact measurement.
-You just want the pieces to be around the same size so they will cook evenly as you fry them.
-Nobody wants to bite into a piece of raw pork!
+The cubes don’t have to be exactly 1 inch pieces, you just want the pieces to be around the same size so they will cook evenly as you fry them.
+Nobody wants to bite into a piece of raw pork.
+Yuck!

 You can find great deals on Oat Fiber on Amazon and on the Trim Healthy Mama Website.
 Both brands are great but the THM is 100% gluten free and is my personal favorite.
 It has a much milder flavor.

 Frying the Pork and Preparing the Tasty Sauce

 After all the cubes of pork have been coated next it is time to move onto the frying process.
 You will need a large skillet with just enough of your choice of oil to pan fry the pieces of pork.
 The trick here is to find a oil that is good for frying so make sure it has a high smoke point and can handle high heat.